Fantasy Map Simulator: Gameplay

 In game, the player manipulates with a handdrawn-styled procedurally generated world map with its own countries, nations, and diplomacy.
 The nations can expand, rebel against their governments, form alliances, or enter into a truce.
 Each government in the game has certain characteristics, such as what its economy is based on, corruption levels, what religion does majority follow and how the country sees its neighbours.
-The player can completely control actions of the nations, starting wars or making alliances, "possesing" any selected country.
+The player can completely control actions of the nations, starting wars or making alliances, "possessing" any selected country.

-The game allows to enter a "desktop mode" where the player can watch the game proccess on their desktop directly, without the ability to influence events on the map.
+The game allows to enter a "desktop mode" where the player can watch the game process on their desktop directly, without the ability to influence events on the map.

 Reception

-The game has been described as "grand strategy" and that it makes the maps the complete center of the game, which is unique for the genre.
-Despite the game is still in early access, the game received over 85% positive reviews on Steam and was described as "a great way to relax and meditatively watch over what's happening on the screen".
+Described as a "grand strategy" game, it distinguishes itself by placing maps at the very core of play, a feature unique to the genre.
+Despite the game being in early access, it received over 85% positive reviews on Steam and was described as "a great way to relax and meditatively watch over what's happening on the screen".